New Colin Kaepernick Blow: He’s A Vegan, Teams Concerned

 The good news is, there is a solution.
 A vegan can consume tofu, beans, and legumes.
 Some additional products that have a good source of protein is hemp seed nut and flour, soy protein powder, or an unsweetened soy drink.

 If a vegan athlete needs additional fat sources, he or she can eat avocados, and non-roasted nuts and seeds.
-Further, extra virgin olive oil, hemp oil and flax oil has a generous amount of fats for vegan diets.
+Further, extra virgin olive oil, hemp oil, and flax oil has a generous amount of fats for vegan diets.

 Another reason that athletes tend to shy away from a vegan diet is because it provides less sodium and calcium, and for athletes, that means more muscle cramps and stiffness.
 VegKitchen, however, claims that his issue can be solved with a little bit of sea salt.
 In addition to adding sea salt to each meal, a vegan can add non-roasted sesame seeds to their meals.
 For maximum calcium absorption, it is recommended to grind them in a coffee grinder.

-Athletes sweat alot, and with sweating means losing iron.
+Athletes sweat a lot, and with sweating means losing iron.
 A vegan athlete would need to take an additional iron supplement, on top of eating iron rich foods such as soybean nuts, dried peas and beans, split pea soup, baked goods with molasses, prune juice and raisins, green beans, peanut butter, walnuts, pecans, cashews, and almonds.

 So there you have it.
 An athlete CAN fill their needs with a vegan diet with a little bit of substitutions and some extra supplements.
 So what is the real reason for NFL teams to keep Kaepernick as a free agent?